AlgoriX Policies

 We use these tracking technologies to collect information automatically from End-Users’ devices, subject to prior consent from EU End-Users, collected by publishers who work with us, including through the IAB Transparency and Consent Framework, of which Algorix is a member).
 They help us identify unique browsers or devices used by an End-User and to perform functions like limiting the same ad from continuously reappearing, ensuring that ads are properly displayed on our publishers’ apps and websites, and serving relevant ads to the End-User.

 Further on, and subject to prior and express consent from EU End-Users, our Clients will use information that we share with them to establish connections among related devices (such as smartphones, tablets, and computers) for personalized advertising by Advertisers and agencies, and for analytics, and reporting purposes.
 They may match End User’s devices if the End User logs into the same online service on multiple devices or web browsers, or if the End User’s devices share similar attributes that support an inference that they are used by the same person or household.
 This means that information about an End User’s use of websites or applications on his or her current browser or device may be combined and used with information from the End User’s other browsers or devices.
 For example, this allows Advertisers and Agencies to deliver ads on an End User’s tablet-based on activities the End User engaged in on his or her smartphone.
-To opt-out of cross-device targeting practices, please follow the instructions in the section below.
+To opt-out of cross-device targeting practices, and/or please follow the instructions in the section below.

-3.3 ADHERENCE TO THE TCF IAB – PURPOSES OF THE PROCESSING -LEGAL BASIS – DATA RETENTION – FOR EU RESIDENTS
+3.3 ADHERENCE TO THE TCF IAB – PURPOSES OF THE PROCESSING – LEGAL BASIS – DATA RETENTION – FOR EU RESIDENTS

 We participate in the IAB Europe Transparency & Consent Framework (IAB TCF) in order to obtain appropriate consent from EU End-Users to tracking technologies.
 We comply with IAB TCF Specifications and Policies.
 AlgoriX’s identification number within the framework is 1176.